rjwats/esp8266-react/README.md

 ### Developing with the framework

 The framework promotes a modular design and exposes features you may re-use to speed up the development of your project.
 Where possible it is recommended that you use the features the frameworks supplies.
-These are documented in this section and a comprenensive example is provided by the demo project.
+These are documented in this section and a comprehensive example is provided by the demo project.

 The following diagram visualises how the framework's modular components fit together, each feature is described in detail below.